 21. Any prize winners will be required to sign an affidavit validating their entry into the contest.

-22. Any writer winning a cash prize of over $599 will be required to file the appropriate tax and legal documentation before the cash prize is distributed.
+22. Any writer winning a cash prize will be required to file the appropriate tax and legal documentation before the cash prize is distributed.

 24. Former Grand Prize, Second Prize, and Third Prize Winners of the contest may enter so long as it is NOT the same script that won in a previous year.
 Any other placement in former years does not disqualify the script from being entered this year.

 25. By entering the competition, entrants are acknowledging their eligibility for the competition.
-99.9 % of entrants enter in good faith, and validating everyone at that stage would be inefficient and take away from efforts reading and finding the best scripts.
-We do check eligibility at the finalist stage before picking winners or distributing any prizes.
+We may check eligibility at the finalist stage before picking winners or distributing any prizes.
 We also advance a few additional scripts to ensure no one is missed by someone entering who is not eligible.
-We check all finalists and on a case by case basis in earlier rounds if something seems like it may not be eligible.

 26. Void where prohibited.